Updated

 Example: George punches Mike during a citizen’s arrest for a robbery.
 However, the crime was not committed in George’s presence.
 George gets charged with first-degree assault and false imprisonment.

-If a wrongly arrested person files a civil lawsuit, the defendant may have to pay thousands of dollars in compensation, as well.
+If a wrongly arrested person files a civil lawsuit, you may have to pay thousands of dollars in compensation, as well.

 Violating CRS 16-3-201 often comes with other criminal charges related to the wrongful arrest: